pcchouCR97/Understanding-Cryptography/docs/index.md

 # Welcome to Quantum Algorithm!

-Schrödinger equation?
-Superposition? how about wave fucntion?
-How about the Collapse?
-Have you heard any of these buzzing word?

 This is a collection of my learnings and projects on quantum optimization and machine learning.
 You can start *(Optimization)* from here and *(Machine Learning)* from here.
 But don't worry, I also provide a overview and practical implementation of the classical optimization and machine learning methodoloies.

 ## Real-World Quantum Applications